01472 237772

 In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).

-They will also undertake Prevent awareness training.
+They will also undertake more in-depth Prevent awareness training, including on extremist and terrorist ideologies.

 15.3 Governors